 While it won’t look the same as it usually does, students can still connect and build community.
 Student groups are continuing to find ways to connect outdoors or virtually, and students are gathering in small groups, informally, indoors and out.
 RAs are working to build community among floormates, and the Student Involvement Center is working with the Student Activities Board on virtual programming.
 To learn more about things you can do this semester, consult the Guidance for Student Activities, Meetings and Events.

 All of our public health safeguards must be followed at all times.
 Key safeguards for in-person activities are:

-- Wearing a mask at all times
+- Wearing a mask at all times if you are unvaccinated

 - Practicing good hand hygiene

 - Submitting the Campus Clear daily symptom report